firozkhan18/technologies-notes/microservice.md

           filters:
             - RequestRateLimiter=2,4 # 2 requests per second with a burst of 4
 ```
+In the context of rate limiting, the **burst** refers to the ability to handle a temporary spike in requests that exceeds the regular limit.

+### Explanation

+- **Rate Limit**: The limit set on the number of requests that can be processed in a specified time period.
+In your example, the limit is **2 requests per second**.
+- **Burst Capacity**: The additional requests that can be allowed in a short period beyond the specified rate limit, in this case, **4 requests**.
+This means that if the service is under load, it can handle a sudden influx of up to 4 additional requests quickly before enforcing the rate limit.

+### Example

+Given the rate limit of **2 requests per second** with a burst of **4**:
+- **Normal Operation**: The service will handle **2 requests per second** continuously.
+- **Burst Handling**: If there’s a sudden surge (like a spike in traffic), the service can allow up to **4 extra requests** in addition to the normal rate.

+So, if the normal limit is exceeded:
+- **At second 1**: 2 requests are allowed.
+- **At second 2**: 2 more requests are allowed.
+- **At second 3**: If a sudden surge comes in and 4 additional requests arrive, the service can handle these extra requests up to the burst limit.

+After the burst limit is reached, any further requests would be rejected or queued until the rate limit resets.
+This mechanism helps to smooth out traffic spikes while still protecting the service from being overwhelmed.
 ### Conclusion

 By implementing these strategies, you can effectively manage memory and enhance the performance of your microservices.
 Each aspect contributes to a more resilient and efficient architecture, capable of handling high loads and ensuring system stability.